 Bringing the Good News to the people we serve in Ethiopia is foundational to all we do.

-In addition to serving children with Jesus’ love in our orphanage and kindergarten, we are focusing on groups of Ethiopians who have never had an encounter with Jesus.
+In addition to serving children with Jesus’ love in our orphanage, kindergarten and rural literacy programs, we are focusing on groups of Ethiopians who have never had an encounter with Jesus.
 Throughout Ethiopia there are pockets of people in the rural areas who have not been exposed to the Gospel of Christ.
 It is to several of these people groups that indigenous evangelists are sent to live among and be witnesses.
 Persevering through hardships and persecution, churches are being planted like never before and thousands have heard the gospel with many identifying with Jesus.

 REACHING THE UNREACHED PEOPLE OF ETHIOPIA

 Some of the most important aspects of NewLife Ethiopia’s work is done behind the scenes and the details cannot be communicated for security reasons.
 Thirty-one indigenous missionaries live among people who have not been reached, or minimally reached, with the Good News.
 All the missionaries are former M*slim believers with the same tribal affiliation, language and culture as their neighbors.
 God assigned these warriors to the front lines and they live uncomfortable lives in the trenches.
 Some have been severely beaten, threatened with eviction, their cattle poisoned, houses burned; they have minimal food and shelter and suffer under unfair practices of the local government.
 The missionaries and their wives give what little they have to their converts who face immense persecution, sometimes losing their jobs and homes because of their newfound belief in Christ.

 LIFE AS A MISSIONARY EVANGELIST